mdumke/xmasmisfits/planning.md

 - [ ] HTTP 2
 - [ ] door creaks as it moves over
 - [ ] loudness / speaker test
-- [ ] store media in local storage
 - [ ] strategy for contact / copyright / cookies
 - [ ] error handling
 - [ ] create a PWA